zerogvt/jenkins-in-a-box/README.md

 # Containerised Continuous Integration
 ### A proof of concept involving jenkins, ansible, docker and a bunny and its spaceship

 (Reading documentation is a bore isn't it?
 The kind of I-d-rather-try-catching-flies-with-chopsticks bore.
-Maybe that because documentation is usually written in the form of shopping list and people don't even read them while shopping...I know, we're hopeless.
+Maybe that's because documentation is usually written in the form of shopping list and people don't even read them while shopping...I know, we're hopeless.
 But I also know that people love to tell and listen to stories.
-Things with start, middle and end.
+Things with a beginning, middle and end.
 So, let's try this for a change...)

 ## Things.
 Happening.
 So, the other day while I was very actively focusing in breathing and keeping alive in general I had this strange fella popping out of nowhere on my desk.
 Right next to my coffee mug.
 Puff!
 It looked like a bunny wearing a fish-bowl and it was waving its hands frantically to get my attention.
 I don't wanna waste your time with boring details of how it ended up there and such but to cut to the chase it needed help with next problem.